 This trail takes in the two beautiful lakes of Geirionnydd and Crafnant.
 The route heads off around the southern edge of Llyn Geirionnydd and offers fantastic views down the lake’s full length.
 It then descends steeply through the shady forest to a wonderful view across Llyn Crafnant and the other side of the valley.

-The toilets are open at all times.
+The toilets are open from 9am-7pm all year around.
+They are locked overnight.

 Llyn Geirionnydd is four miles west of Llanwrst off the B5106.

 Car parking is free of charge.